Wandering Rocks (sculpture): Description

-The five elements of the sculpture have different size and shapes, based on tetrahedrons and octahedrons, with faceted surfaces painted with a semi-gloss black, and are individually named "Crocus", "Dud", "Shaft", "Slide", and "Smomhawk".
+The five elements of the sculpture have different size and shapes, based on tetrahedrons and octahedrons, with faceted surfaces painted with a semi-gloss black, and are individually named "Crocus", "Dud", "Shaft", "Slide", and "Smohawk".
 They measure from 23 in to 45.5 in in height and weigh from 361 lb to 742 lb.
 Several of the editions are exhibited in public, typically installed outdoors on a grassed area.
 The elements have no fixed positions, and their relative positions and orientations may vary according to the requirements of the specific location, so each installation is different.

 The work was first created as a full-size plywood mock-up and then replicated in painted metal.
 The sculpture may allude to the structure of molecules and crystals, or the Japanese rock garden of Ryōan-ji in Kyoto.
 As Smith described it: "The Rocks were really conceived as one piece, although I didn't think of them as having a fixed spatial relationship to one another.
 They did, however, have a temporal sequence.
 I thought of each piece as having an identity but also as a constituting part of a group.
 In this group, positions were thought of as changing."